A Home Gym You’ll Actually Use

 Learn from my mistakes & the times I got it right

-For the 23+ years I’ve been an endurance athlete, half of that time working as a coach, I’ve either had a small gym at home or access to a great gym near home.
+For more than 25 years I’ve been an endurance athlete, half of that time working as a coach, I’ve either had a small gym at home or access to a great gym near home.
 I also built a full CrossFit gym in Switzerland, ran it for 5 years, and sold it to a great friend and trainer.
-After selling my gym and spending more time at home writing, I was desperate to build a home gym once again.
+After selling my gym and spending more time at home writing coaching books, I was desperate to build a home gym once again.

 In this article, I share with you my recommendations for equipment to buy for home that you will actually use, not one that is ego-driven or based on what looks great in an Instagram post, but is not what you will really use.
 I’ve purchased a wide range of equipment over the years, spanning a mix of great buying decisions and some terrible choices.
 I aim to guide you toward building a home gym that you’ll feel great about now, as well as in a few years.
 I offer my top recommendations, share what I purchased and suggest a super saver option for each item.

-This is my home gym currently.
-It’s in a small winter garden room at my apartment in Zurich, Switzerland.
+Of all the gyms I’ve setup over the years, this is my favorite home gym.
+Why?
+Because it’s right where it needs to be for me to actually use it and has exactly what I need for my indoors training.
+I set it up in a small winter garden room.
 I love this gym — it has everything I want and nothing more.
 It’s not flashy or showy, yet it can handle the heaviest lifts I’ll ever do, high intensity training, strength training, CrossFit WODs, Hero WODs and more.
 I carefully selected every piece of equipment.

 Gear Shopping List for a Garage Gym